hrugved06/hrugved06/README.md

 - 👋🏻 Hiya, I’m <a href="https://hrugved06.github.io/Portfolio-Hrugved-Kolhe/">HrugVed</a> ✌🏻 <br/>
 - 👀 I’m interested in Machine Learning, DSA, Open Source and Many more 😄<br/>
-- 🌱 Trying to learn new technologies and try to keep myself busy 🤵🏻 <br/>
+- 🌱 Learning and implementing projects using  AWS services i.e SageMaker, DeepComposer, DeepRacer 🤵🏻 <br/>
 - 👨🏻‍💻 Currently exploring Open Source field 📱</br>
 - 💞️ I’m open for collaboration on every interesting project/stuff ✌🏻<br/>
-- 📫 You can contact me through these socials IDs 😁👇🏻  <br/>
+- 📫 You can contact me through any of these socials IDs 😁👇🏻  <br/>

 <!-----Social Accounts------>